Your guide to saying “No, thank you!” the right way.

 4 valid reasons to refuse a job interview

-Let’s begin by making one thing clear: Just like quitting a job, there are good reasons to decline an interview.
-There are also some reasons that, in retrospect, will make you wish you’d thought better of it.
+Let's begin by making one thing clear: Just like quitting a job, there are good reasons for job candidates to decline an interview.
+There are also some reasons that, in retrospect, will make you wish you'd thought better of it.
 Here are four scenarios in which declining the next step in the interview process is (probably) the right thing to do.

-You have accepted an offer somewhere else
+You have accepted a job offer somewhere else

 First off, congratulations!
-If you have accepted an offer, the best thing to do is to let other hiring managers know right away.
+If you have accepted an offer, the best thing to do is to let other hiring managers and companies know right away.
 A word of caution: Before you send that email or call the recruiter, be absolutely sure that you have in fact received and accepted an offer!
 If the offer is conditional, review those conditions carefully and double-check that you do (or will) meet all the requirements.

 Keep in mind that it's possible for a valid offer to be taken back or get put on hold for reasons outside your control.
 There could be unexpected budget concerns, news of a restructuring, or the person currently holding the position may decide to keep the job after all.
 Which is why, if you do turn down other interviews, it's wise to do so without burning bridges!